Janeese Lewis George declares victory in D.C.'s mayoral primary

 Lewis George will face candidates from other parties in the November general election, though the Democratic nominee has historically always been the city’s next mayor.
 If she’s sworn in, a special election will be held to fill her Ward 4 seat.

-Over the course of the campaign, Lewis George tried to tie McDuffie to Trump by accusing him of accepting “big Trump donor dollars” (campaign finance records show he received a relatively small amount of money from individuals who also gave to campaign committees associated with Trump).
+Over the course of the campaign, Lewis George tried to tie McDuffie to Trump by accusing him of accepting “big Trump donor dollars” (campaign finance records show he did receive money from individuals who also gave to campaign committees associated with Trump, although it was a relatively small amount).

 Other candidates in the race included former councilmember Vincent Orange and several first-timers.
 Despite the addition of ranked choice voting, though, none got more than 3% of the vote in the first round of voting.